sahilsk/sahilsk.github.io/_posts/articles/2014-09-27-rubyonrails-app-on-docker-part-i-understanding-specs.md

 - `HIGH AVAILABILITY`

     With the advancement in technology, Zero Downtime deployment is no longer a dream.
-If your infrastructure is not yet support zzero downtime deployment, then indeed you're living in Rock age.
-12 factors app also enable you to have zero  downtime of your production infrastructure.
+If your infrastructure does not yet support zero downtime deployment, then indeed you're living in rock age.
+12 factors app also enable you to avail zero downtime deployment.

 #### Finally, some sys-admin chores: